Bachelor of Arts

 ~ Subject available as Single Honours to degree level

 ^ Places on Psychology are limited after year 1

 † Teaching English to Speakers of Other Languages

 In semesters 4 and 5 (year 2 Spring and year 3 Autumn) you will participate in an off-campus programme.
-Semester 4 is ordinarily dedicated to a period of cooperative education/work experience in a sector related to your field of study.
+Semester 4 is dedicated to a period of cooperative education/work experience.
 Semester 5 is spent on study abroad in one of our many partner institutions across Europe, the Americas, and Australasia.
-UL's dedicated Coop and Careers Office will help you find you the work placement that best suits your course of study and your aspirations, while our International Education Office will find you a place at one of our partner institutions most suited to your course of study in a part of the world that appeals to your intellectual and cultural curiosity.
+UL's dedicated Coop and Careers Office will help you find you the work placement that best suits your course of study and your aspirations, while UL Global will find you a place at one of our partner institutions most suited to your course of study in a part of the world that appeals to your intellectual and cultural curiosity.

-In your final year, you will complete a Final Year Research Dissertation in the subject(s) of your choosing.
+In your final year, you will complete a Final Year Project in the subject(s) of your choosing.
 This is a unique opportunity to complete an extended piece of research and analysis in your chosen topic, designed with guidance and direction from an academic supervisor in your chosen subject.
-The Final Year Research Dissertation will develop your research and analytical skills with a view to employment or further study.
-Teaching English to Speakers of Other Languages. *See table at the end of this section for the single honours and joint-honours combinations available to degree level.
+The Final Year Project will develop your research and analytical skills with a view to employment or further study.

 The table below shows the full list of subject combinations you can choose from for your degree.